learn-co-curriculum/phase-0-pac-2-intro/README.md

 > _lack_ of any particular value, so we treat it as such when we say that variable
 > declaration has no return value.

+One type of statement you will encounter frequently as you learn JavaScript is a _block statement_.
+A block statement (also called a _code block_) consists of one or more expressions or statements wrapped inside curly brackets (`{}`).
+We will see them in action in upcoming lessons.

 Some of the most commonly used statements in JavaScript and other languages allow us to alter the order in which code is evaluated, in other words, to change the _default execution order_.